catalingheorghe/learning-activities/sysadmin/books/the_linux_command_line/notes_the_linux_command_line.md

 As mainframe computers where shared, users connecting to them via terminals, so where printers, which were attached to those large computers.
 To identify print jobs from a particular user, a *banner* page was oftern printed at the beginning of each print job.
 Then the computer support staff would deliver the prints to the people.

-First printes where *impact printers*, mechanically forming impressions on the paper.
+First printers where *impact printers*, mechanically forming impressions on the paper.
 Most common types where *daisy-wheel* and *dot-matrix*.
 The font was monospace; printing was done at fixed positions on the page and the printable area was fixed.
 Most printers did 10 CPI, charactes per inch, and 6 LPI (lines per inch).
 That means that the US-letter sheet of paper (format popular in US, a bit different than A4) is 85 characters by 66 lines.
 Taking into account a small margin on each syde, you get 80 characters.
 So using a terminal with 80 chars width you get a WYSIWYG editor.

 Data is sent to a typewriter-like printer in a stream of bytes - ASCII codes for characters and for control characters.
 Some limited effects can be achieved: like using backspace (Ctrl-h, ^H) to go back, print the char again, for a more bolded impression.